fustinoni-net/PiRobotPlatform/README.md

     mvn antrun:run

 You can execute this Maven plug-in on the Pi itself, but also from a remote computer.
 In this case the project will be executed on the Pi via SSH.
-After you have run the project the first time from Maven, you will find a new directory on the Pi named "artifacts" containing the executable jar file.
+After having run the project the first time from Maven, you will find a new directory on the Pi named "artifacts" containing the executable jar file.
-You can run those jar file on the Pi wiht the command:
+You can run those jar file on the Pi with the command:

     sudo java -jar file.jar